VerifyLink Infrastructure

 Why these primitives?

-Ed25519 is faster, has smaller keys and signatures, and avoids the implementation pitfalls (timing attacks, weak nonces) that have repeatedly burned RSA and ECDSA deployments.
-Modern infrastructure starts with Ed25519 for the same reasons SSH and TLS 1.3 did.
+Why Ed25519 over RSA / ECDSA Faster, smaller keys and signatures, and avoids the implementation pitfalls (timing attacks, weak nonces) that have repeatedly burned RSA and ECDSA deployments.
+SSH and TLS 1.3 picked it for the same reasons.

-A timestamp from a trusted authority means "trust me."
-A Merkle inclusion proof against a public tree head means "I can prove it without trusting anyone."
-That's the difference between a notary and a transparency log — and infrastructure should always pick the second.
+Why Merkle trees over central timestamps A timestamp from an authority means "trust me."
+A Merkle inclusion proof means "I can prove it without trusting anyone."
+That's notary vs. transparency log — and infrastructure should pick the second.